Autopsy shows Brian Laundrie died by suicide, attorney says - KTVZ

 Laundrie’s remains were found in a Florida nature reserve last month after a weeks-long manhunt.
 He disappeared just days after his fiancée Gabby Petito was reported missing.

-The couple had been traveling across the country in a converted van and documenting their travels on social media.
+The couple had been traveling across the country over the summer in a converted van and documenting their travels on social media.
 The case gained national attention as authorities searched for both.

 Petito’s remains were found in Wyoming on September 19.
 Her death was ruled a homicide by manual strangulation.

+What led to Petito’s death remains a mystery.
+The FBI had described Laundrie as a “person of interest” in her murder, but he was not charged.
+He had, though, been indicted for allegedly using two accounts that belonged to someone else in the days after she died.

-Laundrie’s remains were found in an area of the park that had been under water during previous searches of the 25,000-acre nature reserve in North Port, Florida.
+Laundrie’s remains were found October 20 in an area of Carlton Reserve that had been under water during previous searches of the 25,000-acre nature reserve in North Port, Florida.

+Laundrie’s father, who was searching with authorities the day his son’s remains were found, discovered a notebook near where Laundrie’s body was found.
+Experts said at the time that the notebook could be key in providing answers.

+The notebook was wet at the time, and officials haven’t yet said whether they have gained any information from it.

 The-CNN-Wire